 Our unit in November 2002 moved to Devlali from our operational location (I assumed command in the operational location).
 After the unit settled down, as was customary, our Second-in-Command (2IC) requested me to take a round of the unit.
 We started with the office complex and headed straight of the Administrative Branch office.
 On the entrance, as with the case of the unit I had served earlier, the sign read “Out of Bounds for All Ranks”.
 I refused to enter the office as the Commanding Officer (CO) also was part of all ranks.
-I ordered the sign to be removed with the reason that the Administrative office is to ensure proper administration of all ranks and everyone has the right to visit the right to entry.
+I ordered the sign to be removed with the reason that the Administrative office is to ensure proper administration of all ranks and everyone has the right to visit and the right to entry.
 After visiting the other regimental institutions, we came back to the office complex and by then the sign at the entrance had been removed.

 On entering the office, there were about six clerks seated and a few Olive Green cupboards placed there to hold the documents.
-As usual, like most cupboards in all the army units, the front of the cupboard had a white cross with the stenciling on the top that read “To be removed First in case of fire”.
+As usual, like most cupboards in all the army units, the front of the cupboard had a white cross with the stenciling on the top that read “Remove First in Case of Fire”.
 My query to the head clerk was as to which one I should remove first, as all the six cupboards had the same stenciling.
 The white cross mark indicates that the cupboard held Secret documents, where as all Secret documents are in the custody of the CO.
 All cupboards were ordered to be painted green, obliterating all the markings.

 That was when I realised that I had developed a penchant dislike for all the clerks, the mere sight of them put me off.
 I tried to reason out with all logic and compassion and tried to look deep in me for the development of such hatred.